AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 # Access and manage your campaigns{#manage-campaigns}

-To create a new campaign or manage your existing campaigns, click the **[!UICONTROL Campaigns]** menu.
+To create a new campaign, or manage your existing campaigns, click the **[!UICONTROL Campaigns]** menu on the left navigation.

 ## The campaign list{#access-campaigns}